Last editedMay 20234 min read

 We can help

 GoCardless is a global payments solution that helps you automate and schedule payment collection.
 With GoCardless, you can easily collect recurring payments from subscribers.
-This maximises your chances of getting paid on time every time.
+This maximizes your chances of getting paid on time every time.
 You can also collect one-off donations using either regular bank payments.